rncrtr/antiquated/README.md

 ##Changing that horrible color...
 Some people will not appreciate my insane love for #0094FF (cerulean blue).
 If so, you can go into the antiquated.js file and change the hex code if you like.
 No harm no foul.
 Don't expect the Smurfs to like you anymore.

+##Dev Environments
+You can and should edit the list of allowed environments at the top of the antiquated.js file, to match what you use for dev.
+Localhost and my preferred localdev.com are in there to begin with, but you can remove those and add your own at will.

 ##Improvements
 If I have overlooked something obvious, or should add something less obvious, and you think of it, by all means, let me know!
 You can email me at ryan at antiquated.in, or simply submit a pull request with your ideas.
 Thanks!